carlosissac/mod10teamprofilegen/README.md

 This assignment must also pass all unit tests.

 - All js files were unit tested with the exception of `app.js`.
-Mocking inquirer input using JEST resulted very difficult.
+Mocking inquirer input using JEST turned out to be very difficult to achieve.
 Issac

 When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.

-- Final HTML page is built using `Materialize`, includes `Fontawesome` linkage, CSS styling, also include a sticky footer and nav bar.
+- Final HTML page is built using `Materialize`, includes `Fontawesome` linkage, CSS styling, also includes a sticky footer and nav bar.
 Issac.

 ### ApplicationRequirements

-The project must have the these classes: `Employee`, `Manager`, `Engineer`, `Intern`.
+The project must have these classes: `Employee`, `Manager`, `Engineer`, `Intern`.
 The tests for these classes in the `tests` directory must all pass.

 - App includes the mentioned classes along with `Product Owner`, `Scrum Master`, `Tech Lead` and `QA`.
 Issac.